 In addition, the inventory determined that 737 trees were in conflict with electric lines, no surprise there.
 To address this, we have started planting small-maturing trees under the electric lines as large unhealthy and unsound trees are removed.
 Over time, this will alleviate pruning, reduce power outages due to rubbing /falling tree limbs and create a more appealing streetscape.

-The bottom line is, when trees age and reach their maturity they are more susceptible to environmental stresses (drought conditions, high summer temperatures and extreme low winter temperatures) and human-caused stresses (parking on the root system, cutting roots, paving over the roots, putting soil on top of the roots, over watering and over pruning).
+When trees age and reach their maturity they are more susceptible to environmental stresses (drought conditions, high summer temperatures and extreme low winter temperatures) and human-caused stresses (parking on the root system, cutting roots, paving over the roots, putting soil on top of the roots, over watering and over pruning).
 After a while, they just can’t take all of the stress and begin to decline in a variety of ways until they reach a point that they are no longer healthy or safe to retain.